James4Ever0/notes/the kali command on macos.md

 ---
 title: the kali command on macos
 created: '2022-08-11T16:16:47.656Z'
-modified: '2022-08-11T16:54:02.541Z'
+modified: '2022-08-11T16:54:51.580Z'
 ---

 # the kali command on macos

-would it be interesting to run all our kali connectors ranged from vscode-ssh-connect, rclone mount and direct ssh connect via `kali` command dynamically by our kali discovery service.
+would it be interesting to run all our kali connectors ranged from vscode-ssh-connect, rclone mount and direct ssh connection via `kali` command dynamically by our kali discovery service.

 using redis to store some daemon reported values.